danmostudco/GWDA/README.md

 1. Install nltk
 2. Download the Stanford NER files and place the .gz and .jar file of your choosing in a folder at the root level

+## Inspiration and Resources
+[Chuck Dishmon's guest post](https://pythonprogramming.net/using-bio-tags-create-named-entity-lists/) on Stanford NER Taggers helped formulate much of the structure of early versions of this prototype.